Skip to navigation Skip to content

 • Safety Net payments for outpatients with individual charges over $9,999.99

-• Safety Net partial payments
+• Safety Net partial payments that are more than 2 years old

-• Stale cheques that cannot be processed on the system
+• stale cheques that cannot be processed on the system

-• Cheques manually cancelled by finance operator number 08448
+• cheques manually cancelled by finance operator number 08448

 Same Day Delete